meysius/poll-api/README.md

 ```
 If you don't have password of root you need to comment out `security` and `authorization` in `/etc/mongod.conf`, restart the mongodb service and do the above steps.

-Install gem `mongoid`.

-Delete any lines starting with `config.active_record` from `config/environments/development` and `config/environments/production`.

-Open `config/application.rb` and replace `require 'rails/all'` with:
+If you are making a new rails app add `--skip-active-record`.
+If you already have an app, delete any lines starting with `config.active_record` from `config/environments/development` and `config/environments/production` then open `config/application.rb` and replace `require 'rails/all'` with:
 ```
 require "rails"
 require "active_model/railtie"